massgov/openmass/README.md

 ###### Notes
 - The site is browseable at https://mass.local
 - It takes a few minutes for the `mysql` container start up.
+- Inject your ssh keys into the container via `ddev auth ssh`.
+[Read more about ddev CLI](https://ddev.readthedocs.io/en/stable/users/cli-usage/).
 - Mass Digital team members: see additional information at [Mass Digital Developers](https://github.com/massgov/massgov-internal-docs/blob/master/development-massgov-team.md).

 ## Pull Requests